Day #2 and #3

-By the language in these verses we believe that the composition of the land and seas was not at this time the same as it is today.
-The flood changed not only the atmosphere, weather, etc. but also changed the arrangement of the canopy, atmosphere, seas, land as it was arranged then was the ideal manner to promote human life, not as it is organized now.
+The language in these verses shows us that the composition of the land and seas were not at this time the same as it is today.
+The flood changed not only the atmosphere and weather, but also changed the arrangement of the canopy, atmosphere, seas, and land.
+The way God arranged these elements then was ideal for the promotion of human life.

-We will stop here and continue with the next part of day 3 in our next lesson.
-Here are a couple lessons from these passages:
+We will stop here and continue with the next part of day 3 in the next chapter.
+Here are some lessons we can draw from these passages:

 1. God knows what is best for us.

 He carefully designed the world so we would not suffer from sinus headaches or cancer, etc. In this fallen world we should trust and obey Him to know what is best for us.

 2. It is okay to pray about the weather.

 God gave careful consideration to the matters of wind, rain, heat and cold.
 He has not changed and continues to have power over these.
 It is okay to praise Him for a beautiful morning and appeal to Him to control bad and damaging weather.
 Maybe we are not praying enough about it!
 Too much rain coming down may be happening because not enough prayers are going up!